 The E63 has nearly endless amounts of power for when you want to have fun and is super comfortable for when you don’t

-Fuel economy probably isn’t your main concern if you’re considering buying an E63, but it may be reassuring to know it returns a claimed 31mpg – that’s around 5mpg more than the M5.
+Fuel economy probably isn’t your main concern if you’re considering buying a Mercedes-AMG E63, but it may be reassuring to know it returns a claimed 31mpg – that’s around 5mpg more than the M5.
 In real world conditions (and if you can resist the temptation to floor it away from every set of traffic lights) you can expect it to manage approximately 20mpg.

-All E63s come with adjustable air suspension as standard so they’re as comfortable as they are fast.
+Every Mercedes-AMG E63 come with adjustable air suspension as standard so they’re as comfortable as they are fast.
 Stick it in comfort mode and it’ll do an impressive job of softening the vibrations of rutted roads while in sport mode everything stiffens up and the big Mercedes drives like a smaller, sportier car.
 It’s not quite as poised as the Porsche Panamera but it’s still very controllable and more than fast enough to scare your passengers silly.

 The standard nine-speed automatic gearbox does a good job of slushing gears together at slow speeds and it responds fairly quickly to the paddles mounted on the steering wheel if you want to choose when to change gear yourself.
 It’s not quite as neck-snappingly responsive as the Porsche Panamera’s eight-speed dual-clutch ‘box, however.